 5 REASONS WHY PEOPLE CHOOSE AFRICAN CIVET CATS OVER DOMESTIC CATS (FELIS CATUS) AND DOGS

-2. Pattern and nature of fur: the unique blend of black, brown, tan, grey and other colors into unique patterns makes the African civet cats’ fur so attractive and more beautiful than the domestic cat and dog
+2. Pattern and nature of fur: the unique blend of black, brown, tan, grey, and other colors into unique patterns make the African civet cats’ fur so attractive and more beautiful than the domestic cat and dog

 3. African Civet Cats share common behaviors with cats and dogs: cleaning and grooming are observed in African civet cats although in a slightly different pattern to how cats clean their body.
 The observed behavior of African civet cats according to a study by Ewer and Wemmer in 1974 describes a resemblance to domestic cats, domestic dogs, and some other members of Canidae and Felidae.
 In other words, African civet cats in captivity sometimes behaved like dogs but more often behaved like cats.

 4. Danger to humans: African civets are not as dangerous as they are made to look, the study of the behavior of African civets in captivity shows they are unable to kill bigger animals, the largest animal being an adult chicken, rats, and snakes that may be a meter long.
 African Civet cats are maybe able to cause injuries in humans just like if you approach any animal that is not used to you but it is unlikely that they can cause fatal injuries in humans.
 Relatively, aggressive dogs may be more dangerous than African Civet cats.
 If African civet cats are domesticated, they may be better companion animals than cats and dogs.
 Just like evolution has enabled dogs and cats to be able to produce many facial expressions and body language, civet cats may evolve slightly to adapt properly to the human society